What you need to know about drinking

-It is illegal to sell alcohol to under-18s, it is also illegal to knowingly buy alcohol for some one who is younger than the legal age limit.
+- It is illegal to knowingly buy alcohol for some one who is younger than the legal age limit.

-The dangers of binge drinking
+What are the dangers of binge drinking?

 Alcoholic drinks, when consumed sensibly and in moderation, can be enjoyable, but if you drink excessively you can put your health at risk.

 What to do if you or someone you know has a drink problem

-Turning Point works with young people in Suffolk who are finding their drug and/or alcohol use is becoming a problem for them or those who care about them.
+Contact Turning Point - Turning Point works with young people across Suffolk who are finding their drug and/or alcohol use is becoming a problem for them or those who care about them.

-Never drink or take illegal drugs and then get behind the wheels of a vehicle - choose who in the group is going to be the designated driver, or just split a taxi.
-If you do drink you may still have alcohol in your system in the morning, which means it will still be unsafe to drive.
-So if you know that you need to drive the next day, it’s probably safer not to drink at all.
+- after a night out drinking you may still have alcohol in your system in the morning, which means it will still be unsafe for you to drive.
+So if you know that you need to drive the next day, it’s safer not to drink at all.